December 07, 2023, USD/JPY Analysis

 Forex Brokers We Recommend in Your Region See full brokers list 1 Read full review Get Started

-several levels below the 100-hour moving average line despite the bounce.
-Last Friday's rebound helped the currency pair recover from oversold levels of the 14-hour RSI.
-In the near term, and according to the performance on the hourly time frame chart, it appears that the USD/JPY currency pair is about to complete the formation of a double bottom reversal pattern.
-The 14-hour RSI also appears to support a reversal after recovering from oversold levels.
-Therefore, the bulls - the bulls - will target the extended bounce profits at around 144.90 or higher at the 145.40 resistance.
-On the other hand, the bears will look to pounce on profits at around 143.62 or lower at the 143.00 support.
+Also, ADP said that unemployed workers saw a wage increase of 5.6% in November, the slowest growth pace since September 2021. simiWage growth for workers in the job-changing sector slowed to 8.3%, representing the lowest year-over-year increase since June 2021.
+The U.S. Department of Labor is scheduled to release its closely watched employment report for the month of November on Friday.
+Economists currently expect nonfarm payroll employment to rise by 185,000 jobs in November after rising by 150,000 jobs in October, while the unemployment rate is expected to remain at 3.9%.
+USD/JPY Technical analysis and Expectations Today:

-In the long term, and according to the performance on the daily chart, it appears that the USD/JPY currency pair is trading within a descending channel.
-The 14-day RSI also appears to support a long-term bearish bias as it approaches oversold levels.
-Therefore, the bears will look to ride the current decline towards 141.52 or lower to the 138.92 support.
-On the other hand, the bulls will look to pounce on potential bounces at around 146.69 or higher at 149.45 resistance.
+According to the performance on the daily chart below, the price of the USD/JPY currency pair is witnessing a downward shift in the general trend.
+Meanwhile, the Breaking of support at 145.80 will confirm this shift, and at the same time the technical indicators will begin to give oversold signals.
+On the other hand, over the same period, bulls will not regain stronger control over the trend without returning to the resistance levels of 148.50 and 15.00, respectively.
+Furthermore, the future performance of USD/JPY depends on the reaction to the announcement of US jobs numbers tomorrow.
+Also, it depends on the future policies of both the Central Bank of Japan and the US Federal Reserve.

-Ready to trade our Forex daily forecast ?
-We've shortlisted the best forex broker list for you to check out.
+Ready to trade our Forex daily analysis and predictions ?
+Here's a list of regulated forex brokers to choose from.

 Legal Disclaimer: